GEOFF CLEWS, LL.B (Hons), M. Jur. (Distn) (Auck.), AIF, FANZCN, M. Inst. D.

 programme, first at Auckland University's School of Commercial Law and now at the University Law School, where Geoff is a Teaching Fellow in the Law School faculty.

 Geoff is a graduate of Auckland University (LLB (Hons) 1979, M. Jur (Distn) 1982) and was admitted to the New Zealand Bar in February 1980.
-He has been admitted pro tem to the Bar in the Cook Islands.
+He also holds permanent admission to the Bar in the Cook Islands, where he regularly appears in disputed tax matters and international trust and company litigation.
+He argued as taxpayers' counsel the first case to test the scope and application of the Cook Islands' Tax Information Exchange Agreements.

 Geoff was appointed a Notary public in 1991 and is a Fellow of the Australian and New Zealand College of Notaries